WASHINGTON — Editor's Note: The video above originally aired on Nov. 13, 2020. And yes, it was a Friday!

 I don’t really fear the number but I do draw the line, so to speak at dating checks.
 I will not date a check the thirteenth of any month, Friday or not.

 Every year has at least one Friday the 13th.
 In a 28-year calendar cycle, there are four years with three of them.
-May 13 is the only one for all of 2022.
-The next Friday the 13th is January 13, 2023.
+Jan.
+13 and Oct.
+13 are the only ones for all of 2023.

 Enjoy today, Friday the 13th; you can make it as superstitious as you want it to be.

 WUSA9 is now on Roku and Amazon Fire TVs.
 Download the apps today for live newscasts and video on demand.